4TUResearchData-Carpentries/workshop_notes/Lesson4.md

 ### Exercise 3: Contributing guidelines [10 min]

-Add contributing guidelines to your very first repository (workshop-git?), using the template available in: https://github.com/manuGil/fair-code
+Add contributing guidelines to your very first repository (workshop-git?), using the template available at: https://github.com/manuGil/fair-code

 ### Exercise 4: Licensing and Citation [10 min]